vehjelmtvedt/GoGreen/README.md

 The first step to reaching my goal is am writing this, becoming aware of my goals and how to reach them.

+-->

+Alexandru Radu Moraru - 4798961

+My strong points regarding this project, meaning what would be applicable in this case, are communication and planning.
+I think these are shown in a team-based project since I am able to communicate and interact well with others while also planning ahead of time.

+However, one of my weak points might be that I sometimes seem to be a bit bossy and therefore tend to influnece my ideas on others.
+Other than that, I think that I am suitable for a team-project.

+My goal regarding this project is to learn useful skills for a future job in IT, since this is one of my first real big team-based project.
+I would also like to learn more regarding graphical interfaces, since I really enjoy this part in such a project and I feel like I can improve more.

+Right now, my team and I are just starting this project.
+I am willing to dedicate as much time as possible in order to get a maximum grade(and I think my teammates are willing to do the same), since I think as long as we put in the work and follow the guidelines we are going to be able to achieve this goal.
+I strongly believe that my teammates are serious about this project and that we are going to do a really good job.